rcdnascimento/rcdnascimento/README.md

 ## Hi, I'm Richard! 👨

-- 🔭 Currently working as a Java & Golang Software Engineer at Mercado Livre 💛
+- 🔭 Currently working as a Software Engineer at Nubank 💜
 - 🌱 I'm a undergraduate student in Information Systems at the University of São Paulo (USP)
-- ☕ Java is my language of choice!
+- ☕ Java, Clojure & Go

 ##